Hardik-Techie/Activity-Landing-Page/README.md

 ## Overview

-This project is a Simple Landing Page built using HTML and CSS.
+This Activity is a Simple Landing Page built using HTML and CSS.
 It features a background image and a side navigation bar with a close button.
 The navigation bar contains unordered list elements.

 ## Preview